All Episodes

 And his answer was meekly and humiliatingly no.

-And I have to tell you that hydroxychloroquine, as you've indicated, is safe and effective, and it's the most widely used uh uh therapeutic for treating COVID 19 in the world.
+And I have to tell you that hydroxychloroquine, as you've indicated, is safe and effective, and it's the most widely used therapeutic for treating COVID-19 in the world.

-And because the data continue to pour in hydroxychloroquine, there now is a website uh called um uh uh uh uh HCQ meta that now calculates the odds that hydroxychoric does not work in COVID nineteen are one in seventeen billion.
+And because the data continue to pour in hydroxychloroquine, there now is a website called HCQ Meta that now calculates the odds that hydroxychloroquine does not work in COVID-19 are 1 in 17 billion.

 So for the minority witness, it'll never be good enough.

-So for people who want to continue to deny care to patients with COVID nineteen at home, the the the public can see right through this.
+So for people who want to continue to deny care to patients with COVID-19 at home, the public can see right through this.

-Well, look, everyone has to make their own decision in consultations with their own doctors.
+Look, everyone has to make their own decision and consultations with their own doctors.

-You know, as part of my job and my work, um I bring on people like yourself that have incredible credentials and I get to pick your brain and I I've been listening, and the people that I most like and respect, and this is for Sean Hannity.
+You know, as part of my job and my work, I bring on people like yourself that have incredible credentials, and I get to pick your brain.

-I would have totally completely call you and and get your your advice.
+I would totally, completely call you and get your advice.

-Uh where I know people in the media are are aghast that I would say that.
+Where I know people in the media are aghast that I would say that.

 I'm not recommending it for anybody.

-I'm not a doctor, and I'm not gonna play one on radio.
+I'm not a doctor, and I'm not going to play one on radio.

-But I'm but I'm allowed to give my opinion what I would do.
+But I'm allowed to give my opinion what I would do.

 Senator Johnson, your thoughts.

-Well, you know, Sean, I champion right to try in Congress.
+Well, you know, Sean, I championed right to try in Congress.

 I mean, I'm all for that too.

-Because I'm the one that pushed it, and then President Trump, uh, his leadership got that fine.
+It's because I'm the one that pushed it, and then President Trump, his leadership, got that signed.

-And all that does, all that all what that allows people is the freedom to choose for themselves.
+And all that does, what that allows people is the freedom to choose for themselves.

 Hydroxychloroquine has been approved for 65 years.

-They're within that circle of empathy that are watching people die and just refusing to follow NAH NIH guidelines to say we're not going to do anything for you until you're too sick and you gotta go to the hospital.
+You know, actually working with doctors who have the compassion, they're within that circle of empathy that are watching people die and just refusing to follow NIH guidelines and say, we're not going to do anything for you until you're too sick and you've got to go to the hospital.

-New England Journal of Medicine and Lancet did more damage in my view, because that bec though both of those publications became the most widely publicized, Senator.
+New England Journal of Medicine and Lancet did more damage, in my view, because both of those publications became the most widely publicized, Senator.

-No, and and this is what we have to ask our ourselves the question what is happening here?
+No, and this is what we have to ask ourselves the question: what is happening here?

-What the the risk reward ratio is so in favor of tr of trying things.
+The risk-reward ratio is so in favor of trying things.

-I don't care what works, but why aren't we trying them this safe?
+Hydroxychloroquine, zinc, ivermectin, I don't care what works, but why aren't we trying them?

-And and the the risk of it is minimal, but yet we've been prevented from that.
+And the risk of it is minimal, but yet we've been prevented from that.

 What?